Arianna Torello | Ph.D. Student

 - Ph.D.
 Student, Ocean Sciences, UC Santa Cruz, 2021-Current

-Beyond my immediate goal of pursuing my doctoral degree, my overarching goal as a scientist and human being is to further my education in a way that provides me with the tools to effectively share my knowledge and fervor for marine mammal ecology to a broader audience.
-I am passionate about learning, and I am congruently passionate about sharing what I learn and encouraging others to become involved in and excited about conservation research – particularly those who are part of communities that have been historically excluded in the STEM fields, including students of color, women, and students who identify as part of the LGBTQIA+ community.
-As a queer woman, I am not estranged to the adversities and obstacles that remain at large in our world; simultaneously, I am aware of the abundance of privilege that comes with my identity as a white, cis-gender person.
-I am committed to harnessing my own privilege in a way that allows people from historically excluded communities the pathway into STEM they have always deserved and had a right to, but to which they have not always had access or been justly supported.
+Beyond my immediate goal of completing my doctoral degree, my overarching goal as a scientist and human being is to further my education in a way that provides me with the tools to effectively share my knowledge and fervor for marine mammal ecology to a broader audience.
+I am passionate about learning, and congruently passionate about sharing what I learn and creating opportunities for others to become involved in and excited about conservation research – particularly those from communities that have been historically excluded in the STEM fields, including students of color, women, and students who identify as part of the LGBTQIA+ community.
+As a queer, non-binary person, I feel a strong sense of urgency to solidify space in academia that recognizes, respects, and truly celebrates our individualities and uniqueness in a community-driven setting.
+I am committed to using my own privileges in life and academia to afford minoritized students the pathway into STEM they have always deserved and had a right to but have not always had access or been justly supported.

 University of California, Santa Cruz